top of page

 Transformative Practice

-At the intersection of Art, Design, Architecture, Science & Culture.
+Based on research, at the intersection of Art, Design, Architecture, Science & Culture.

 Buildner: Dubai Urban Elements Design Challenge